 By Scott Taylor

-When you’re sick, the last guy you want to see is your accountant (he’s probably the only person who can deliver worse news than your doctor).
+When you’re sick, the last guy you want to see is your accountant (he’s the only person who can deliver worse news than your doctor).
 But as you prepare your income tax return, it’s important to understand how medical expenses affect your taxes and financial planning.
 The reason, of course, is that health care costs can add up in a hurry.
 It’s smart to know the rules and take any opportunity to reduce your tax obligation.

 As you review your expenses, here are three questions to consider: